What Are Interactive City Planning Tools?

 Cons

-- Less emphasis on detailed, high-fidelity 3D visualization
+- Less focused on detailed 3D visualization or aesthetic design

 Who They're For